 Cavalier King Charles Spaniels in Texas

 We added Cavaliers to our Red-Dawn pack a few years ago.
 We’ve always kept a few “little dogs” over the years along side our big dogs.
 Our first little in the 1980’s was a rescue dachshund / chihuahua cross.
 Later in the early 2000’s we became a BOM for Chinese Cresteds and hold some top AKC dog show rankings with them.
 After that in 2009 we switched to Mini & Moyen Poodles.
-Most recently we’ve added Cavaliers.
+Most recently added are our Cavalier King Charles Spaniels, CKCS.

 Our Goal with CKCS

-Our goal with Cavaliers is to improve the health of the breed.
-Health must trump good looks, size, coat color, coat length etc. If we don’t have good health then we are adding to heartbreak for every pet owner who gets a puppy.
+Our goal at Red-Dawn Cavaliers is to improve the health of the breed, by adding in genetic diversity.
+Health must trump good looks, size, coat color, coat length, head shape, type etc. If we don’t have good health then we are adding to heartbreak for every pet owner who gets a puppy.
 Nothing is worse than to later have that sweet dog plagued with horrible health.

 The only way to improve the health of Cavaliers is to: